fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 }
 ```

-`yarn start` will still work, but it's actually being executed now.
+`yarn start` will still work but it's actually being executed now.
 We can't really tell if it is though, since we're using `babel-node` to interpret ES6 code on the fly.
-You'll soon have a proof that your ES6 code is actually transformed when you reach the ES6 modules syntax section of this chapter.
+You'll soon have proof that your ES6 code is actually transformed when you reach the ES6 modules syntax section of this chapter.

 ## ES6